douglasteeple/DIGITS_Traffic_Signs/README.md

     </tr>
 </table>

+The split im number of training / validation images was set at 80% / 20% in the doit.sh bash script.

 While the raw images in the LISA dataset were used to create the training and validation set, the test dataset was taken independently using an iPhone.

 <div align="center">